Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: DERIVATION OF THE CONTINUUM MODEL

-\section{Derivation of the continuum model}
+\section{DERIVATION OF THE CONTINUUM MODEL}

-In this section we give the derivation of the model Hamiltonian in detail.
-We start from a massive Dirac model including moir\'{e} potential as the same as Eq.(1) in maintext
+In this section, we give the derivation of the model Hamiltonian in detail.
+We start from a massive Dirac model including moir\'{e} potential same as Eq.\ref{Eq1} in main text,